rjpdasilva/NOS_ThunderNanoServices/Containers/Containers.md

 <a name="property.networks"></a>
 ## *networks <sup>property</sup>*

-Provides access to the list of networks in the container.
+Provides access to the list of network interfaces of the container.

 > This property is **read-only**.